tuxslack/dotfiles-Henriquehnnm/README.md

   **Note:** This setup depends on [LazyVim](https://www.lazyvim.org/) as the Neovim starter template.

 - **public/**
-  Public assets like screenshots and shareable scripts.
+  Public assets such as screenshots.

+- scripst/
+  My useful scripts, which I won't let go of.

 - **superfile/**
   Configs for simple and efficient File Manager TUI superfile